RandomLab/New_Pedagogical_online_offline_Realities.site/src/methodologies-and-tools-for-collaboration/index.md

 # Methodologies and tools for collaboration

-Our tools build practice and our practice build tools.
-This formula has been going through artists and designers community who are interested in digital practices for some time now.
-At Esadse, we have made it the roots of our pedagogy.
-We have approached very early, from the first exchanges, subjects as tools, use, governance with our students.
-We know that communication, sharing and design tools are conditioning our creative gestures since we have integrated them into our practices.
-This project has made visible the extent to which each team, school and country develops its own culture of relationships with technology and even more specifically with digital technology.
+Tools allow us to practice, while practicing allows us to build these tools.
+The artist and designer community, who have a keen interest in digital practices, has been utilizing this recipe for quite some time now.
+At Saint-Etienne Higher School of Art and Design, our pedagogy is based on this principle.
+Since the very beginning, we've had plenty exchanges with our students regarding the use of these tools.
+The integration of communication, sharing and design tools into our creative practices has had a significant impact on the way we approach and express our creativity.
+This project has displayed the varying degrees to which each team, school and country cultivates its unique culture of relationships with technology, particularly with digital technology.

-We struggle to distance ourselves from these kind of topic: we are indeed all practitioners, students, teachers, caught in the socio-politico-economic systems our practices are taking part in and those questions are essentials to build futures, in the face of climate and political challenges for the next years.
+It is indeed a struggle to distance ourselves from these topics: As professionals, students, and teachers, we find ourselves entangled in socio-politico-economic systems that our practices actively participate in.
+Addressing these fundamental questions becomes crucial for shaping the future, especially amidst the climate and political challenges that lie ahead in the upcoming years.

-This project, which lasted two years and was rich in exchanges and experiences, had an indisputable effect on us, especially on students: a questioning, a critical positioning and strong interrogations on our methods and the uses of the digital tools of creation by collaboration emerged from students.
-It made it clear that tools and methods we teach are not neutral: they are indeed part of the creative process and have a lot of influence on projects as well as on students, on the way they work and on their designs.
-All of our practices are mixing art, hacking, fiddling, product design, proprietary and free softwares; but each school has its own pedagogical angle with a favourite toolbox and methods that have an impact on the professional world for which we prepare our students.
-Within the framework of the DTCC project, we had the opportunity to share our concerns and to make our approaches cohabit, during the time of a project.
+This project which lasted two years, was rich in exchanges and experiences, and had an indisputable effect on us, especially on our
+students: questioning and critical positioning towards our methods and utilization of digital creative tools through collaborative efforts.
+It became clear that tools and methods we impart are not neutral: they are indeed part of the creative process and have a lot of influence on projects as well as on students, on the way they work and on their designs.
+Our practices encompass a mix of art, hacking, tinkering, product design as well as the use of both proprietary and free software.
+However, each school approaches pedagogy with its own unique perspective, adapting toolboxes and methods that directly influence the professional world in which we prepare our students.
+Within the framework of the DTCC project, we had the opportunity to voice our concerns while enabling different approaches to coexist.

-Even though our collaboration has experienced some frictions, the meeting of our respective practices of designing and teaching was very rich; it gave us the chance to share and compare our methodologies and tools — analizing their modalities, origins and realities in our schools and outside, in professional contexts — to both individualy and collectively think about their strengths and weaknesses.
+Even though we have encountered some challenges in our collaboration, the encounter of our distinct practices regarding design and teaching proved to be highly enriching.
+This project gave us the chance to share and compare our methodologies and tools -- analyzing their modalities, origins and realities in our institutions and also in professional contexts, while allowing students to think both individually and collectively about their strengths and weaknesses.